If you’re coming to Gentle Shepherd for the first time on a Sunday morning, you can expect the following:

 - a worship service that starts at 10:30 am and ends around 11:45, followed by coffee/tea and snacks downstairs for those who are interested

 What should I wear?

-If you’re curious about the “dress code” at GSCC, there isn’t one—some people come in suits or dresses, some come in jeans and t-shirts.
-Our pastor tends to dress quite casually, and you’re invited to do so too.
+If you’re curious about the “dress code” at GSCC, there isn’t one—some people come in suits or dresses, while most tend to dress quite casually.
+Jeans and t-shirts are fine!

 What does a church service look like?